berops/claudie/docs/input-manifest/providers/aws.md

 1. Install AWS CLI tools by following [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 2. Setup AWS CLI on your machine by following [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).
+3. Ensure that the necessary regions are present in your AWS account.
+You can check the available regions using this guide [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+If some regions are missing, you may encounter an error suggesting your STS token is invalid.

 ### Creating AWS credentials for Claudie